 Unlikely.
 Japan has a massive pool of domestic deposits to draw on to fund its debt issuance.

-providing a healthy pool of savings that can be funnelled into
+Japanese household assets total some 1,400 trillion yen ($17 trillion), some three times bigger than its economic output, providing a healthy pool of savings that can be funnelled into Japanese government bonds.

 The government has almost no foreign currency-denominated debt obligations and domestic investors hold 95.4 percent of Japanese government bonds (JGBs), according to the Bank of Japan.